 Germany, on the other hand, didn’t bother with the concept of copyright for a long time.
 Prussia, then by far Germany’s biggest state, introduced a copyright law in 1837, but Germany’s continued division into small states meant that it was hardly possible to enforce the law throughout the empire.

-OK, this also isn’t peer reviewed, because this is a science fiction courtroom comedy about a galaxy beholden to the human race because of their helpless addiction to catchy pop songs: Year Zero.
+OK, this next reference also isn’t peer reviewed, because it is a science fiction courtroom comedy about a galaxy beholden to the human race because of their helpless addiction to catchy pop songs: Reid (2012).